Agricultural Literacy Curriculum Matrix

 - Lead a discussion with the students about the continued importance of wool today.
 Explain that they will be viewing two short movies about how wool cloth was made in colonial times and how it is made today.

-- Show the students the movies 18th Century Wool Production and How It's Made: Wool.
-While viewing the movies, ask the students to use the Wool: Then and Now Venn diagram to list similarities and differences between how wool was processed in colonial times and how wool cloth is made today.
+- Show the students the 18th Century Wool Production and Woolen Mills Tour videos.
+While viewing the videos, ask the students to use the Wool: Then and Now Venn diagram to list similarities and differences between how wool was processed in colonial times and how wool cloth is made today.

 - As a class compare and contrast the processes used then and now for shearing, cleaning, carding, dyeing, spinning, and weaving wool.